-This conversation lead to this person taking increased ownership of their personality, which ultimately creates their personal reality.
+This conversation leads to this person taking increased ownership of their personality, which ultimately creates their personal reality.
 They started owning additional aspects of our client calls, and even running some of our 1:1’s!
-Goodbye WWQ’s.
+Goodbye WWQs.

 When I reviewed the results of my own Johari Window, I was very surprised to see “organized” appear as a Blind Spot (something that I don’t see about myself, but others see in me).
-I typically describe myself as a big picture thinker, someone who is more interested in high-level strategies than in execution and follow-through.
-Organization is often a cause of personal anxiety as well.
+I typically describe myself as a big-picture thinker, someone who is more interested in high-level strategies than in execution and follow-through.
+The organization is often a cause of personal anxiety as well.
 I haven’t yet to find a consistent time management system and generally struggle with sticking to a detailed project plan.

 This is what my Johari Window looks like when completed by five people.
 The bold words were selected by more than three people.

 Get the Most Out of Your Experience